piccolomo/plotext/readme/basic.md

 ```
 ![scatter](https://raw.githubusercontent.com/piccolomo/plotext/master/images/scatter.png)

-Access the `scatter()` function documentation with `plt.doc.scatter()`
+Access the `plt.scatter()` function documentation with `plt.doc.scatter()`

-**Note**: the default marker is `hd`, the 2 x 2 high resolution characters, in `unix` systems only as it doesn't seem to render well in Windows; the 3 x 2 highest resolution marker, named `fhd`, works in Linux only and only in some terminals and the only way to find out is to test it.
+**Note**: the default marker is `hd` (the 2 x 2 high resolution characters) in `unix` systems only as it doesn't seem to render well in Windows; the 3 x 2 highest resolution marker, named `fhd`, works in Unix only and only in some terminals and the only way to find out is to test it.

 [Basic Plots](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#basic-plots)